Mathematics as a Way of Thinking

 “Of all pre-college curricula, the highest level of mathematics one studies in secondary school has the strongest continuing influence on bachelor’s degree completion.”

-1. Revisions will be allowed only with the approval of the student's Math teacher.
+1. Revisions will be allowed only with the approval of the student's mathematics teacher.
 Teachers have the right to refuse permission if the student has failed to meet his/her responsibilities as a student.

-2. The student must obtain a Math Revision Approval Form from his/her math teacher, complete the appropriate section of the form and return it to the teacher for approval.
+2. The student must obtain a Mathematics Revision Approval Form from his/her mathematics teacher, complete the appropriate section of the form and return it to the teacher for approval.

 3. A retake of the test, quiz or PBA will be allowed only after the acknowledged completion of at least two hours of after school tutoring with an approved tutor.
-Any RHS math teacher, Community School tutor, recognized RHS tutoring program volunteer, any certified mathematics teacher, or any individual approved by the RHS Math Department is eligible to provide tutoring.
-The tutor will complete the appropriate section of the Math Revision Approval Form and the form will be returned to the teacher before scheduling the retake.
+Any RHS mathematics teacher, Community School tutor, recognized RHS tutoring program volunteer, certified mathematics teacher, or individual approved by the RHS Mathematics Department is eligible to provide tutoring.
+The tutor will complete the appropriate section of the Mathematics Revision Approval Form and the form will be returned to the teacher before scheduling the retake.

 4. The retake of the test, quiz or PBA must be completed after school with the student's teacher within two weeks of the original test.
 All retakes must be completed before the end of a term.
 No incomplete grades will be given for the purpose of accommodating grade revisions.